 The comprehensive examinations, written and oral, are also an integral part of the program.
 The examinations check the student’s professional preparation, as well as understanding of the field of public affairs.

 Pre-service students admitted to the Master of Public Affairs program are required to complete a three-credit hour internship course (PA504).
 A pre-service student is considered a student who has less than two years' professional experience (non-clerical work requiring a bachelor's degree) in their area of study.

 The internship course (PA504) provides pre-service graduate students an opportunity to apply academic learning to direct service within their field.
 It also offers students firsthand observation of practitioners and provides practitioners an opportunity to interact with students pursuing a degree in public affairs.
 While PA504 is intended for pre-service students, in-service students (students who have two or more years' professional experience in their area of study) may enroll in PA504 with approval of their concentration's civic leader.

-Students designated as pre-service on admission, who are subsequently employed by an organization in their area of concentration for two years, may petition the civic leader in their concentration for an internship waiver if they accumulate an equivalent number of work experience hours as required for their internship (225 hours).
+Students designated as pre-service on admission, who are subsequently employed by an organization in their area of concentration for two years, may petition the civic leader in their concentration for an internship waiver.
 For more information, please go to page 102 of the 2014-2015 Graduate Catalog at www.park.edu/catalogs.